pytest-dev/pyfakefs/docs/modules.rst

 are shown.
 Methods that mimic the behavior of standard Python functions are not listed - you may always use the standard functions.

-*Style note:* most method names conform to the original Google style that does not match PEP-8.
-In the next version, we plan to change the API to conform to PEP-8 (maintaining upwards compatibility).

 Fake filesystem module
 ----------------------
 .. automodule:: pyfakefs.fake_filesystem